 Science provides students with a wide variety of engaging and stimulating challenges for learning, understanding and life experiences.
 Students are immersed in practical activities which give them an opportunity to practice their inquiry skills, processes and procedures to discover information and collect data for themselves.
-Investigations challenge students to undertake practical work aimed at building the required skills which support scientific experiments.
 The inclusion of technology into class activities aims to also enhance student's scientific knowledge and understanding.

 In Year 7, students explain how the relative positions of the Earth, sun and moon affect phenomena on Earth.
 Students will predict the effect of environmental changes on feeding relationships and classify and organise diverse organisms based on observable differences and characteristics.
-They develop an understanding and knowledge of matter and separating techniques and how this helps scientists improve water quality in communities.
+They develop an understanding and knowledge of matter and separating techniques.
 Students represent and predict the effects of unbalanced forces, including friction and Earth's gravity, on motion.
 They will also investigate the uses of simple machines and how this helps society improve the world around us.

-- 1. Becoming a Scientist
+- 1. Introduction to Science

-- 2. Astronomy Agents
+- 2. Forces & Simple Machines

-- 3. Wildlife Warriors
+- 3. Astronomy Agents

-- 4. Forces & Machines
+- 4. Wildlife Warriors

-- 5. Water Detectives.
+- 5. Chemistry Toolbox